emilschleder/DaMorph/README.md

 ## Models and tokenizers are available at the two collections:
-The final model is available in 4 variations on Huggingface:
+The models are available on Huggingface:

 __Model Collection:__ https://huggingface.co/collections/meelu/damorph-676fc4681265035eb20a0ad1